Burns Paiute Tribe: Demographics

 In 1985, there were 223 tribal members.

 In 1990, 151 tribal members lived on the reservation; in 1992, 356 people were enrolled in the tribe.

 In 2008, there were 341 enrolled members of the tribe (about a third of whom lived on the reservation), making them the smallest federally recognized tribe in Oregon.

 According to the Oregon Blue Book (accessed in January 2016), there are 349 members of the tribe.

 Language

 The Burns Paiutes traditionally spoke the Northern Paiute language, which is part of the Western Numic branch of the Uto-Aztecan language family.

 Culture

 Traditionally, the Paiutes used willow, sagebrush, tule plant and Indian hemp to make baskets as well as sandals, fishing nets, and traps.
 They also made beads and drums, activities which are still continued today.

 Tribal members have taken part in an oral history project to gather memories of tribal elders.

 The tribe celebrates an Annual Mother's Day Powwow.
 The tribe also celebrates its Reservation Day Festival and Powwow on October 13 each year, in honor of the anniversary of the date when the land held in trust for the tribe became a reservation.

+Education

+The reservation is served by Harney County School District 3.